 Mélanie Berliet has had an awesome and interesting career.
-She was a day trader on Wall Street and then quit to purse a new vocation as a journalist where she was a digital pioneer in immersive journalism for publications like Vanity Fair and New York Magazine as well as the author of the Thought Catalog Book, Surviving In Spirit, a memoir about Mélanie’s late sister’s battle with drug addiction.
+She was a bond trader on Wall Street for three years before quitting to pursue the life of a writer.
+As a journalist, she became a digital pioneer of sorts for publications like Vanity Fair and New York Magazine writing first-person exposés of various bizarre subcultures.
+She also wrote a memoir, Surviving In Spirit, for Thought Catalog Books, in which recounts her late sister’s battle with alcohol addiction.

-In this creative spotlight, Mélanie gives us the ins and outs of how she does what she does, and a perfect day for her when she’s not glued to a screen or her very awesome standing desk!
+In this creative spotlight, Mélanie reveals the ins and outs of how she does what she does, and explains what a perfect day looks like for her.

 What would you say if you were asked to describe your “job” to someone?
 I like to say that I’m a digital media executive.
 If I say that I’m a writer I’m immediately asked about what I’m working on and then given suggestions about what I should be working on (because everyone secretly fantasizes about being a writer, which is annoying, even if the gesture’s well-intentioned).

 What are the main things that you do during the day?
 I brainstorm, analyze data, strategize, research, write, and build / manage relationships.

 Describe how a typical morning starts out for you when you’re working.
 I touch base with Chris, the Founder of Thought Catalog, and then I dive head first into the most pressing item of the day, which really varies quite a bit.
 Also coffee.